For most of the members, tackling climate change and improving their health was a key factor behind signing up.

 “I am very pleased to have been asked by Vegan Conservatives to be involved and am looking forward to adopting a plant-based diet, which I am told is delicious!”

-The remaining MPs on the caucus are Andrew Boff, Andrew Jenkyns, Matthew Offord, John Baron, Mark Garnier, James Daly, Dr. Ben Spencer, and Dean Russell.
+The remaining MPs on the caucus are Andrew Boff, Andrea Jenkyns, Matthew Offord, John Baron, Mark Garnier, James Daly, Dr. Ben Spencer, and Dean Russell.

 Also on board is Tracey Crouch, who will adopt a vegan diet one day a week.

 Speaking for the Vegan Conservatives, Andrew Boff, said: “At the heart of Conservatism is a desire to conserve and protect our environment.